sizovs/boring-stack/README.md

 * Fastify web server
 * Edge.js for templating
 * Htmx for SPA experience
-* Vanilla JS
+* Vanilla JS (Alpine.js is a great alternative, if you like [locality of behaviour](https://htmx.org/essays/locality-of-behaviour/))
-* Tailwind for styling with great DX
+* Tailwind for styling with great DX.
 * Playwright for E2E tests
 * SQLite for DB access w/o ORMs and query builders
 * Litestream for streaming DB replication